swcarpentry/python-novice-gapminder/design.md

 ### Essential Questions

+How do I...

-*   How do I read, analyze, and visualize a tabular data set?
+*   ...read, analyze, and visualize a tabular data set?
-*   How do I process multiple data sets?
+*   ...process multiple data sets?
-*   How do I tell if my program is working correctly?
+*   ...tell if my program is working correctly?
-*   How do I fix it when it's not?
+*   ...fix it when it's not?
-*   How do I find and use software other people have written instead of writing my own?
+*   ...find and use software other people have written instead of writing my own?

 ### Learners Will Be Able To...